• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • Is the information you’re providing poorly written or incomplete?

 One of the primary goals of a business website is to create new contacts.
-If you’re struggling to acquire new contacts, it’s a sign potential contacts may be having a difficult time finding a way to reach you for information and services.
+If you’re struggling to acquire new contacts, it’s a sign that potential contacts may be having trouble contacting you for information and services.

 4. Mobile Responsiveness

 How your website performs on smaller tablet and phone screens is more important than ever.
-The number of mobile-based searches is expected to continue rising as the infrastructure continues to evolve.
+Mobile-based searches are expected to continue rising as the infrastructure evolves.

-If your website hasn’t been redesigned in 5 or more years, there’s a decent chance that it isn’t fully optimized for smartphones and tablets.
-This results in a massive user experience decrease that makes your content less desirable.
+If your website hasn’t been redesigned in 5 or more years, there’s a decent chance it isn’t fully optimized for smartphones and tablets.
+This results in a massive decrease in user experience, making your content less desirable.

-Coupled with an outdated design, a user not being able to accurately navigate your website due to awkward formatting will most likely leave.
+Coupled with an outdated design, a user who cannot accurately navigate your website due to awkward formatting will most likely leave.

 New call-to-action